A descent principle for compactly supported extensions of functors: Applications

 \section{Applications}

-Over an arbitrary field $k$, the equivalence implies that any functor $F:\comp^\op \to \C$ that satisfies descent for abstract blowups has a unique ``compact support" extension $F_c:\span^\op \to \C$ which has the localisation property.
+Over an arbitrary field $k$, the equivalence implies that any functor $F:\comp^\op \to \C$ that satisfies descent for abstract blowups has a unique ``compactly supported'' extension $F_c:\span^\op \to \C$ which has the localisation property.
 Applying this to any cohomology theory that satisfies descent for abstract blowups, we obtain the associated compactly supported cohomology theory.
 If $k$ is of characteristic zero, then it suffices to have a functor defined on $\smcomp$ which satisfies descent for blowups.